June 11, 2025 (6mo ago) — last updated December 23, 2025 (2d ago)

 Daily practices to integrate the laws

-• Small daily investments—time, money, effort (Law of Cause and Effect)
+• Small daily investments—time, money, effort (Law of Cause and Effect).

-• Generous acts with clear boundaries (Law of Giving and Receiving)
+• Generous acts with clear boundaries (Law of Giving and Receiving).

-• Pause and respond instead of reacting (Law of Resistance)
+• Pause and respond instead of reacting (Law of Resistance).

+During transitions—job changes, moves, or relationship endings—use the Law of Correspondence to look inward and the Law of Resistance to avoid fighting necessary change.
 Try daily reflection, journaling about recurring patterns, micro-habits for health, and explicit boundary-setting.
 Small habits compound into meaningful change.
-For practical tools and guided exercises, visit the Life Purpose App.
+For practical tools and guided exercises, visit the Life Purpose App: https://lifepurposeapp.com.

 Quick Q&A